 What If My Child Just Has a Sensitive Mouth?

 Maybe your child hates toothbrushing because they have sensitive teeth and gums, or they just hate the way it feels in general.
 If this is the case, choose a toothbrush that is the softest available.

 Picking a brush that is marketed towards children can help ensure that it will be gentle and easy for them to manage, and they will get used to it over time.
 Assure them that it won’t feel so strange anymore if they consistently brush.

 The earlier you are able to start getting your child used to toothbrushing, the more successful the routine will become in the long run.
-Consult your dentist for information about how soon you should start brushing your child’s teeth.
+Consult your dentist for information about how soon you should start brushing your children’s teeth, even more so if they wear braces.
 Once your child has an oral hygiene routine, they will get used to brushing their teeth every day and it will be less of a battle with them when toothbrushing time rolls around.